 PCOM offers full- and partial-tuition scholarships to newly admitted incoming students on both campuses.
 Students will be considered by the office of admissions and faculty based on the admissions process—academic record, strength of interview and promise of exceptional achievement.LEARN MORE

+The PCOM Office of Financial Aid awards financial need scholarships to admitted and returning students.
 There is limited funding available for financial need scholarships, so priority is given to returning PCOM students who complete their requirements on time.LEARN MORE

 The PCOM Financial Aid Office is periodically notified of external agency scholarships.
-By completing the PCOM Scholarship Application within your Financial Aid Checklist in Nucleus, we will specifically notify you of certain external agency scholarships for which you may apply.
+By completing the PCOM Scholarship Application within your Financial Aid Checklist in myPCOM each year, we will specifically notify you of certain external scholarships for which you may apply.